 OVERVIEW OF THE FELLOWSHIP

-Tenured, or similarly ranked, academic scientists (life, physical and/or social), engineers, and physicians from U.S. institutions of higher learning, who are U.S. citizens, are eligible for selection as Jefferson Science Fellows (JSF).
-Social scientists whose research interfaces with, or is relevant to, foreign policy or international development are also eligible.
-Each Fellow will spend one year at the U.S. Department of State or the U.S. Agency for International Development (USAID) for an on-site assignment in Washington, D.C., that may also involve extended stays at U.S. foreign embassies and/or missions.
-All JSF assignments will be designed in consultation with regional and/or functional bureaus and offices within the U.S. Department of State or USAID.
+Tenured, or similarly ranked, academic scientists (life, physical and/or social), engineers, and physicians from U.S. institutions of higher learning, who are U.S. citizens, are eligible for Jefferson Science Fellowships (JSF).
+Each Fellow will spend one year at the U.S. Department of State or the U.S. Agency for International Development (USAID) for an on-site assignment in Washington, DC.
+Fellows may also be involved in extended stays at U.S. foreign embassies and/or missions.
+All JSF assignments will be designed in consultation with host offices within the U.S. Department of State or USAID.